 Pontresina is famous for its outdoor activities but it is also a bit of a cultural center of the eastern Alps too.
 You will find houses that date back to the 17th century, museums, and more to explore where you aren’t out in the mountains.

 It is safe to say that Pontresina is worth visiting but how do you get there and what are the great things to do while you are in Pontresina?
 That is what we are here to find out.
 Join me as I run through everything you need to about visiting Pontresina.

 Pontresina lies in the Upper Engadine Valley and the closest airports are Zurich and Milan airport.
 This means getting to Pontresina requires a rental car or a train ride from either of these airports.

-The drive and train ride take you through some of the stunning scenery the alps have to offer, so while the journey may take a while from the airport (4-5 hours), it is worth it.
+The drive and train ride takes you through some of the stunning scenery the Alps have to offer, so while the journey may take a while from the airport (4-5 hours), it is worth it.

 By Plane & Train